data-and-visualization/blogdown2-rfun/content/post/2018-08-13-fall-2018-rfun-workshops.md

   - Resource-Links
 ---

 The Rfun series welcomes you back to the Duke University campus and we invite you to join us for an informative semester of workshops about R using RStudio and the [Tidyverse](https://www.tidyverse.org/).
-These workshops will provide you with a gentle hands-on introduction to a most powerful Data Science toolkit.
+These workshops will provide you with a gentle hands-on introduction to a most powerful data science toolkit.
 Attend one or attend them all.

 The cost is free and registration is for in-person attendance only.  **Fortunately** the resources are shareable.
 You can find links to previous workshop resources (code, video, github) on this very website:  https://rfun.library.duke.edu